Rolls-Royce Phantom VI: Construction

-Most of the coachwork was created by Mulliner Park Ward, usually in limousine form, although a few landaulets were made.
+Most of the coachwork was created by Mulliner Park Ward, usually in limousine form, although a handful of landaulets were made.

 The Phantom VI was the last Rolls-Royce with a separate chassis.
 It featured coil springs in front, leaf springs and live axle in rear, and drum brakes on all four wheels.
 The car was powered by a 6230 cc 90-degree V8 with a bore of 104 mm and stroke of 91.5 mm with twin SU carburettors, coupled to a 4-speed automatic gearbox.
-In a 1979 upgrade the engine capacity was increased to 6750 cc, a 3-speed automatic gearbox with torque converter was substituted, and separate front and rear air conditioning units were provided.
+The initial, single unit was soon replaced by separate front and rear air conditioning units.
+In a 1979 upgrade the engine capacity was increased to 6750 cc, a 3-speed automatic gearbox with torque converter was substituted.

 In 1990, the last Rolls-Royce Phantom VI chassis were built.
 However, as the completion of the coachwork by Mulliner Park Ward took around 18 months, the last cars were made in the period of the next two years.

 Design of a Phantom VII based on the Silver Shadow's body was discussed in the 1970s, but plans were scrapped.
 No prototypes were built.
 A production Rolls-Royce Phantom VII was rolled out in 2003.

 Notable owners

-Before her death in 2022, Queen Elizabeth II had two Rolls-Royce Phantom VI automobiles – the 1977 Silver Jubilee Car and a more conventional 1986 model.
+Up to her death in 2022, Elizabeth II had two Rolls-Royce Phantom VI automobiles – the 1977 Silver Jubilee Car and a more conventional 1986 model.
 These vehicles were the two main official state cars until the introduction of the two Bentley State Limousines in 2002.

-When in use by Queen Elizabeth II, the standard Spirit of Ecstasy hood ornament was replaced by a model of Saint George slaying the dragon.
+When it was used by Elizabeth II, the standard Spirit of Ecstasy hood ornament was replaced by a model of Saint George slaying the dragon.

 Nataša Pirc Musar, President of Slovenia, also owns a Phantom VI; it was previously owned by Princess Alexandra, The Honourable Lady Ogilvy.